Skip to content

 • Protecting the data and only keeping it for as long as required.

-• Providing an easy way for the prospect to opt-out.
+• Providing an easy way for the prospect to opt out of your cold sales emails.

 Your salespeople could land your company a huge fine if their approach to social selling isn’t GDPR compliant.